crashoverride777/swifty-receipt-validator/README.md

 In older versions of SwiftyReceiptValidator I was suggesting to also add this code to the `.restored` case which was incorrect.

-Note: There is also `Combine` support for this method if you are targeting iOS 13 and above
+Note: There is also `Combine` support for this method if you are targeting iOS 13 and above.

 ```swift
 let cancellable = receiptValidator